Schedule an Appointment

 After swelling and tenderness caused by bursitis or tendinitis have been relieved, doctors may recommend physical therapy to rebuild strength and flexibility in the affected muscles and tendons.
 It’s common for muscles and tendons to weaken after even a short period of inactivity.
 Until they are properly reconditioned, these tissues are prone to further injury.

 Physical therapists at NYU Langone’s Rusk Rehabilitation can customize a routine of simple exercises you can perform at home.
-Our orthopaedic physical therapists offer additional approaches, such as heat and massage therapies, to aid in healing.
+Our orthopedic physical therapists offer additional approaches, such as heat and massage therapies, to aid in healing.

 Most of the time, physical therapy can begin as soon as you can walk without pain, but timing depends on the severity of symptoms, the location of the affected bursa or tendon, and the length of time symptoms have been present.
 NYU Langone doctors recommend four to six weeks of physical therapy, at which time doctors assess the injury and determine whether additional therapy is needed for a full recovery.